trinodb/trino/docs/src/main/sphinx/installation/deployment.md

 (running-trino)=
 ## Running Trino

-The installation provides a `bin/launcher` script, which requires Python in the `PATH`.
-The script can be used manually or as a daemon startup script.
+The installation provides a `bin/launcher` script that can be used manually or as a daemon startup script.
 It accepts the following commands:

 :::{list-table} `launcher` commands
 :widths: 15, 85